Microsoft/ATADocs.pt-br/ATADocs/modifying-ata-center-configuration.md

 ---
-title: Alterar a configuração do Centro do ATA do Advanced Threat Analytics | Microsoft Docs
+title: Alterar a configuração do Centro do ATA do Advanced Threat Analytics
 description: Descreve como alterar o endereço IP, a porta, a URL do console ou o certificado de seu Centro do ATA.
 keywords: ''
 author: rkarlin